taigachat/taigachat.com/_posts/2023-06-02-the-way-forward.md

 that the users have joined, joining a new chat room can sometimes take entire minutes.
 TaigaChat does not have this deficiency.

-# Can it be fixed?
+# Can it be Fixed?
 It is too late now for Matrix to change their entire approach to providing a decentralized service.
 Which is why I maintain that Matrix is not the future.